Tareq-Ghassan/FaceDetection-GazePoint/README.md

 https://drive.google.com/file/d/1gXo4yceQTww4hI5zgYV7oBvWIEw0lSWn/view?usp=sharing

 # Contact Me:
-If you have any questions, feedback, or inquiries, please don't hesitate to get in touch with us.
-We're here to assist you!
+If you have any questions, feedback, or inquiries, please don't hesitate to get in touch with me.
+I'm here to assist you!

 Linkedin: www.linkedin.com/in/tareq-abu-saleh-3b5374203

-Feel free to use the contact details provided above, and we'll respond as soon as possible.
-Your input is valuable to us, and we look forward to hearing from you.
+Feel free to use the contact details provided above, and I'll respond as soon as possible.
+Your input is valuable to me, and I look forward to hearing from you.